Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 @subsubsection occt_ocaf_4_3_2 Retrieving the document from a label in its framework

-To retrieve the document from a label in its data framework, you use TDocStd_Document::Get as in the example below.
-The argument *label *passed to this method is an instantiation of TDF_Label.
+To retrieve the document from a label in its data framework, you use *TDocStd_Document::Get* as in the example below.
+The argument *label* passed to this method is an instantiation of *TDF_Label*.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
 doc = TDocStd_Document::Get(label);
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 @subsubsection occt_ocaf_4_3_3 Saving the document

-If in your document you use only standard attributes (from the packages TDF, TDataStd, TNaming, TFunction, TPrsStd and TDocStd), you just do the following steps:
+If in your document you use only standard attributes (from the packages *TDF, TDataStd, TNaming, TFunction, TPrsStd* and *TDocStd*), you just do the following steps:

 * In your application class (which inherits class *TDocStd_Application*) implement two methods:
-	+ Formats (TColStd_SequenceOfExtendedString& theFormats), which append to a given sequence \<theFormats\> your document format string, for example, "NewDocumentFormat" – this string is also set in the document creation command
+	+ Formats (TColStd_SequenceOfExtendedString& theFormats), which append to a given sequence <i>\<theFormats\></i> your document format string, for example, "NewDocumentFormat" – this string is also set in the document creation command
 	+ ResourcesName(), which returns a string with a name of resources file (this file contains a description about the extension of the document, storage/retrieval drivers GUIDs...), for example, "NewFormat"
 * Create the resource file (with name, for example, "NewFormat") with the following strings: